Orthodontics in cats: A comprehensive guide

 3. Rotational misalignments

-The teeth rotate out of their normal position, resulting in poor dentition.
+The teeth rotate out of their normal position, leading to a poor bite.

 Causes of misaligned teeth

-- Genetic predisposition: Some breeds are more susceptible to certain dental misalignments.
+• Genetic predisposition: Some breeds are more prone to certain dental malocclusions.

-- Tooth loss: Loss of a tooth can cause the remaining teeth to shift.
+• Tooth loss: The loss of a tooth can cause the remaining teeth to shift.

-Diagnosing a misaligned tooth often begins with a routine examination by a veterinarian.
+The diagnosis of a dental malocclusion often begins with a routine examination by the veterinarian.
 Other diagnostic methods include:

-- Visual inspection: The veterinarian checks the cat's mouth for visible signs of misalignment.
+• Visual inspection: The Veterinarian checks the cat's mouth for visible signs of malformations.

-- X-rays: They provide a detailed look at the dentition and the position of the teeth and jaw.
+• X-ray images: They offer a detailed view of the dentition and the position of the teeth and jaw.

-- Plaster Models: Sometimes impressions of the teeth are taken to create a physical model of the misalignment.
+• Plaster models: Sometimes impressions of the teeth are taken to create a physical model of the malocclusion.

 (C) https://vetdentalcenter.com/pet-owners/services/orthodontics/